 Clinical Information Discusses physiology, pathophysiology, and general clinical aspects, as they relate to a laboratory test

 Under normal physiologic conditions, the usual daily dietary intake of aluminum (5-10 mg) is completely eliminated.
 Excretion is accomplished by avid filtration of aluminum from the blood by the glomeruli of the kidney.
 Patients in renal failure (RF) lose the ability to clear aluminum and are candidates for aluminum toxicity.
-Many factors increase the incidence of aluminum toxicity in RF patients:
+Many factors increase the incidence of aluminum toxicity in patients in RF:

 -Aluminum-laden dialysis water can expose dialysis patients to aluminum.